d-kozak/enticing/documentation/text_format.md

-# Response format
+# Text format

-This document describes various response formats that the index-server supports (or will support in the future) to return data.
+This document describes formats for annotated text that the index-server supports (or will support in the future).

+## Plain text
+This format only returns the text from the default index as a single string without any metadata.
+It is meant to be used in situations when only a simple answer from a single index is needed.
+In such case using the new annotated text has unnecessary overhead.

 ## HTML
 In this format, the response is a single string containing html.
 Since the exact details of this format were not discussed yet, only a simple prototype has been implemented, but nevertheless it has already proofed itself useful for debugging.